wwen016/wwen016/README.md

 My name is Winnie (pronouns are she/her/hers)!

-I'm a third year Cognitive Systems student in Computer Science at the University of British Columbia.
+I'm a sixth year Cognitive Systems student in Computer Science at the University of British Columbia.

-Currently, I am working on coding in Python and Java and learning about UX/UI design.
+Currently, I am working on machine learning projects, specifically learning about the implementation of recommendation systems.
 Feel free to message me with any tips or if you want to learn together!
 <!--
 **wwen016/wwen016** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.